emmercm/www/src/blog/_glue-work-is-now-the-work.md

 Technical writing was always important, and now it's even more so.

 Context management is one of the most important aspects of working with coding agents.
-The context window needs to contain your prompt instructions, personal and repository instructions,
+The context window has to fit: personal and repository rules, the session history of prompts & responses, and the contents of relevant files
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzMDIxNjY3Nl19
+eyJoaXN0b3J5IjpbLTIwODgxNDc3MjRdfQ==
 -->